While there are many factors that contribute towards a healthy birth through IVF, identifying viable embryos is one of the most important.

 Approximately 5 cells of the trophectoderm (placenta) are carefully removed and analysed to assess the chromosomal number of the embryo.
 This ensures only those embryos shown to be carrying the normal compliment of 23 pairs of chromosomes are chosen for transfer.

 All couples produce a mixture of chromosomally normal embryos (euploid) and embryos where there is an additional or lost copy of a chromosome (anueploid) however the frequency of aneuploid embryos increases greatly with age.
 On average, a women of 35 will have equal numbers of both, by the time of 38, 70% are aneuploid.
 Any chromosome can be affected and it is impossible to tell simply be looking at an embryo whether it carries an aneuploidy or not.
-You might consider PGS for any of these reasons;
+You might consider PGT-A for any of these reasons:

 - Recurrent miscarriage – natural or IVF-cycle miscarriage.

 - Couples Interested in –giving themselves the highest chance of success from a single embryo transfer